top of page

-I have been teaching people how to listen to great music for over forty years.
-For 25 of those years I was a week-daily classical music host and music specials producer for WGBH Radio, Boston, winning awards from the Massachusetts Broadcaster’s Association and American Women in Radio and Television.
-I did my own programming and presentation, using great care in selecting for the quality and inspiration of the greatest music of the last 1,500 years, and the performers who brought it vibrantly to our ears.
+I have been helping people learn how to listen to great music for over 40 years.
+For 25 of those years I was a daily classical music program host and music specials producer for WGBH Radio, Boston, winning awards from the Massachusetts Broadcaster’s Association and American Women in Radio and Television.
+I did my own programming and presentation, using great care in selecting for the quality and inspiration of the greatest music of the last 1,500 years, and showcasing live performances with the most gifted and recognized talents of our time.

-I have taught music appreciation (a term I don’t care for, preferring “music exploration”) at several continuing education schools in the Boston area, for over twelve years.
-Usually, my classes focus on one composer and I try to cast light on how they distinguish themselves as geniuses, how their work is unique and how they were shaped by their time.
-I prefer composers who inspire as well as engage the mind..
+For more than 12 years, I have taught music appreciation (a term I don’t care for, preferring “music exploration”) at several continuing education schools in the Boston area.
+Usually, my classes focus on a single composer, and I try to cast light on how they distinguish themselves as a genius, how their work is unique, and how they were shaped by their time.
+I prefer composers who engage the heart as well as the mind.

-I hope to get students to embrace that inspiration, and also understand some of the mechanics that make inspiration expressible, which change as eras of music change and can be moving and rewarding to grasp for a music lover.
+I hope to guide students to embrace the artist's inspiration and also understand some of the mechanics that make inspiration expressible, which change as eras of music change, and can be moving and rewarding to grasp for a music lover.

 “Great information, wonderful instructor.”